 WARNING!
 Only use charging equipment provided by Radiodetection.
 The use of alternative chargers may cause a safety hazard and/or reduce the life of the battery.

 CAUTION: Do not let your battery completely discharge as this may reduce its life or damage it permanently.
-If you are not using your equipment for a long period do charge them at least once a month.
-If you have left your equipment stored for longer than 1 month period and fully discharged the battery, ensure that the battery charger indicates that it is working properly, as for its instructions, and that the battery does not overheat.
+If you are not using your equipment for a long period charge it at least once a month.